ANIMA, a wild pastoral

-Ohrid made you feel the weight of time, even on a peaceful evening like this, with only the screech of cicadas and the shuffle of old women in slippers.
+“Ohrid made you feel the weight of time, even on a peaceful evening like this, with only the screech of cicadas and the shuffle of old women in slippers.”

-Highland Book Prize, long-listed
+The Highland Book Prize, shortlisted

 BBC Radio 4 Book of the Week, February 2020

-Best Books of 2020 in the Sunday Times, The Financial Times, The Herald, The Tablet, and The Booksellers’ magazine
+Best Books of 2020 in The Sunday Times, The Financial Times, The Herald, The Tablet, and The Booksellers’ magazine

-People die crossing borders, and sometimes just being near them.
-The lucky ones are reborn on the other side.
+“People die crossing borders, and sometimes just being near them.
+The lucky ones are reborn on the other side.”

-Winner of the 2018 Highland Book Prize
+2018 Highland Book Prize, winner

-Shortlisted for the Bread and Roses Award for Radical Publishing
+The Bread and Roses Award for Radical Publishing, shortlisted

-Shortlisted for the Duff Cooper Prize for Non-Fiction
+Duff Cooper Prize for Non-Fiction, shortlisted

 TWELVE MINUTES OF LOVE: a tango story